mildronize/blog-jekyll/_posts/2015-05-07-responsive-expanding-search-bar.md

 ---
 layout: showcase
 title: Responsive expanding search bar
+description: expanding search bar extension for any HTML page or Jekyll.
+This extension is a lightweight version of http://tympanus.net/Tutorials/ExpandingSearchBar/ for using  in Jekyll or HTML.
+This extension is used in my blog.
 category: projects
 tags: [css, javascript, js, html, project, jekyll, extension, plugin, responsive]